tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-deploy/index.rst

   * testing WAPT;

-  * using WAPT in an association/ an organization with a small number of computers, etc;
+  * using WAPT in an organization with a small number of computers, etc;

 Deploying waptagent.exe automatically
 -------------------------------------